aaronnewmanj/Game-Hub/README.md

 # Game Hub
-This is an interactive desktop application for storing a list of different playable games.
+This is an interactive desktop application for storing a list of different click-and-play games.
 It was designed using the Python Tkinter library for front end user-interface, as well as Pygame for game functionality.

 ## Instructions
 **1. Clone repository:**